-Understanding of Lentiviral Vector
+Understanding of lentivirus

-Lentiviral Vector (LVV) are RNA viruses that belong to the Retroviridae family.
+Lentiviruses (LV) are RNA viruses that belong to the Retroviridae family.
 The best-known lentivirus is the Human Immunodeficiency Virus (HIV), which causes AIDS.
 Lentiviruses can integrate a significant amount of viral cDNA into the DNA of the host cell and can efficiently infect non-dividing cells, so they are one of the most efficient methods of gene delivery.